emilpriver/go-hugo-portfolio/content/blog/ocaml/opam-pkg-manager-on-steroids.md

 This post was more about my thoughts on opam.
 I hope you enjoyed it.
 If you have any feedback, you can easily find me on [Twitter](https://twitter.com/emil_priver).

+Shout out to Ryan Winchester for generating the cover image.
+His Twitter can be found here: https://x.com/ryanrwinchester